suleymanlaarabi/weird_valley/README.md

-# Holy_Daggers
+# WeirdValley
-Holy daggers is a work in progress game based on devil daggers
+WeirdValley is a work in progress game